earthly/website/website/faq.md

 <h2 id="bsl">How is Earthly Licensed?<span class="hide"><a href="#bsl">¶</a></span></h2>

-Earthly uses a source available [BSL license](https://github.com/earthly/earthly/blob/main/LICENSE).
-You can read about the change on [our blog](https://earthly.dev/blog/every-open-core-company-should-be-a-source-available-company/), read [our licensing FAQ](/bslfaq), or email us for licensing questions.
+Earthly uses a source available [BSL license](https://github.com/earthly/earthly/blob/main/LICENSE) that turns into a fully open-source license after a time delay.
+You can read about the change on [our blog](https://earthly.dev/blog/every-open-core-company-should-be-a-source-available-company/), read [our licensing FAQ](/bslfaq), or [email us](mailto:support@earthly.dev) for licensing questions.

 <!-- vale HouseStyle.H2 = YES -->
 <div class="color2">